 After a discussion made during a long walk around Rutland last weekend a friend asked me how I have managed to install Ordnance Survey maps at 1:25000 onto my Garmin using Garmin’s BaseCamp tool.

 When I got the Montana it came installed with the Garmin base maps, but these are next to useless for Geocaching.
 The Montana has onboard storage for the GPS of about 4Gb, which doesn’t leave a huge amount of room for maps.
 I’m a hoarder, and I want to have absolutely everything I’ve ever bought available all the time.
 So I needed to figure out how to load my custom maps onto the Montana’s MicroSD card.
 I bought a 32Gb MicroSD card for some trivially small price off Amazon.

 Following a few links on Facebook and elsewhere I ended up buying TalkyToaster maps, which are based on OpenStreetMap.
 These are fairly cheap but I did find the style to be a bit heavy looking on the screen of the GPS, so I wasn’t over keen on using them for “big” days out.

 So now I have switched over to two different mapping layers, depending on what I’m doing.

 - Freizeitkarte maps for “casual” caching, times when I’ve not been able to “do it properly,. and times when I’m not going to be spending much time, so the investment in more detail isn’t justified

 - BirdsEye Select OS 1:25000 maps for days when I’m going on a splurge – Obviously these cost £20 for a 1500 square kilometre block, but you can have as many different blocks as you want, and once the credits are paid for they stay on your account for a year or so, hence there’s no urgency to spend it all at once.

 Of the two, my personal preference is the BirdsEye Select maps, mainly because I find the colour scheme more relaxing on the eye, especially when I’m going to be using the GPS all day.
-However, Freizeitkarte has two distinct advantages over BirdsEye Select :
+However, Freizeitkarte has three distinct advantages over BirdsEye Select :

 - It is totally free